 Always in the background is the still unresolved HBCU lawsuit.
 After 13 years of bitter litigation, court-ordered mediation in the case failed to reach a resolution.

 The suit alleges the state allows better-funded, traditionally white schools to undermine historically black ones, keeping these schools from attracting students of all races.

 Lawyers representing the coalition recently proposed settling the lawsuit for $577 million, more than five times the state's last public offer.
-The money would enable the four institutions to develop additional unique academic programs to attract students of all races.
+The money would enable the four institutions to develop more unique academic programs that attract students of all races.
 The funding would also bolster marketing and recruitment campaigns.